If your accommodation is too small for your household you may be considered to be living in overcrowded conditions.

 - single adult aged 21 or older

-The amount of space in each room
+The amount of space in the home

-Rooms that are counted include living rooms, bedrooms and large kitchens.
 For the space and floor area calculations:

 - children under one year old are ignored